-- Oracle and its partners offer tools to determine the financial advantages of a cloud ERP project.
+- Oracle and its partners offer tools to determine the financial advantages of a cloud enterprise resource planning project.

-Infor offers industry-specific ERPs and Industry CloudSuites to manage end-to-end processes for enterprises seeking digital solutions.
+Infor offers industry-specific ERP software and Industry CloudSuites to manage end-to-end processes for enterprises seeking digital solutions.
 To that end, functionality for each industry (including best practices for operational workflows) is built-in, eliminating the need for modifications.